dustin4242/deba-cpu/readme.md

-# DB-8 Cpu Emulator
+# Deba Cpu Emulator
 ---
 This is a idea for a project that i've had for a very long time and I've finally made a emulator for it.

 ## How to initialize memory:
-Every DB-8 cpu has a memory sequence, and the way we initialize said memory is using the `memory_init![]` macro inside of the `src/memory/mod.rs` file.
+Every Deba cpu has a memory sequence, and the way we initialize said memory is using the `memory_init![]` macro inside of the `src/memory/mod.rs` file.
 This macro takes in `Vec<u8>` lists and concats each of them to make a final number sequence that passes into the cpu.

 **Ex:**